rotemdan/lzutf8.js/README.md

 *`"Buffer"`* - A Node.js `Buffer` object.

-*`"BinaryString"`* - A `string` containing binary data encoded to only use the lowest 15 bits of each character (_Note this encoding method has been deprecated.
-See more details in the reference for `encodeBinaryString` further in this document_).
+*`"StorageBinaryString"`* - A `string` containing compacted binary data encoded to fit in valid UTF-16 strings. _Please note the older, deprecated, `"BinaryString"` encoding, is still internally supported in the library but has been removed from this document.
+More details are included further in this document._

 *`"Base64"`* - A [base 64](https://en.wikipedia.org/wiki/Base64) string.

 ## Core Methods